DigitalPath-Inc/alertwest-interview-q1/README.md

 ### Deliverables

-- Modify the server and client to support your selected architecture
+- Modify the server and client to support your selected architecture.
-- Include documentation regarding architectural decisions made throughout the process
+- Include inline and readme documentation regarding architectural decisions made throughout the process

-> [!NOTE]
-> You should review part 2 before settling on a solution to part 1.
-Your solution in part 1 will be necessary to understand which queries are in the queue pending execution.
+### Your Solution Overview (Add your Documentation Here)
+Please provide a brief overview of your solution, including:
+- The architecture you chose to implement and why?
+- How you ensured all queries are captured?
+- How you handle network or client failures?
+- Any additional considerations or challenges you faced during implementation.

 ## Part 2: Optimize Query Schedule